aws-lite/performance/readme.md

 1. Prep - a clean CI environment is instantiated; the latest versions of key dependencies (e.g. `@aws-lite/client`, `@aws-sdk/client-dynamodb`, etc.) are installed; basic linting / tests are run
 2. Hydration - the following SDK dependency scenarios are prepared:
    1. Raw, installed - a raw, unbundled dependency will be used; for `@aws-lite/*`, that means the dependency will be installed and deployed with the code payload
-   2. Raw, provided - a raw, unbundled dependency provided with the Lambda container will be used (e.g. `@aws-sdk/*` in `nodejs20.x`); this dependency is included with the code payload
+   2. Raw, provided - a raw, unbundled dependency provided by the Lambda container will be used (e.g. `@aws-sdk/*` in `nodejs20.x`)
    3. Bundled - a bundled dependency will be used for comparison against the raw version; see [bundling](#bundling)
 3. Deployment - all scenario Lambdas (e.g. `control`, `aws-lite-raw`, etc.) are deployed via [`@architect/architect`](https://arc.codes) via AWS CloudFormation

 #### Testing phase

-1. Prep - a simple, flat 100KB row is written to the `results` DynamoDB database (if necessary)
+1. Prep - testing resources are created or updated as necessary, for example: a simple, flat 100KB row is written to the `dummy-data` DynamoDB database for DynamoDB client testing
 2. Force coldstart - publish an update to each scenario Lambda's environment variables, forcing a coldstart
 3. Lambda invoke - invoke the Lambda, which runs through its prescribed operations
-4. Failures - all runs from all scenario Lambdas are required to complete; if any single invocation fatally errors, does not complete, or coldstart data cannot be found, the entire process fails
+4. Failures - all runs from all scenario Lambdas are required to complete; if any single invocation fatally errors, does not complete, or coldstart data cannot be found, the entire process fails and is retried
 5. Writing results - results are written to a DynamoDB database for possible future use / research, as well as to a JSON file to be published to S3